ansible/ansible/docs/docsite/rst/user_guide/playbooks_async.rst

         poll: 0

 .. note::
-   You shouldn't attempt run a task asynchronously by specifying a poll value of 0:: to with operations that require exclusive locks (such as yum transactions) if you expect to run other commands later in the playbook against those same resources.
+   You shouldn't attempt run a task asynchronously by specifying a poll value of 0 with operations that require exclusive locks (such as yum transactions) if you expect to run other commands later in the playbook against those same resources.